opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_node_v3.md

+---
+page_title: ""
+subcategory: "CCE"
+---

 # opentelekomcloud_cce_node_v3

-To get the specified node in a cluster.
+Use this data source to get the specified node in a cluster from OpenTelekomCloud.

 ## Example Usage